 Given the research trends and findings, an important question arises for policymakers: How can we increase the quality, and not just the quantity, of legitimate work opportunities for released prisoners?
 That solution might make all the difference in keeping offenders out of prison for good.

-Kevin Shnepel's article "Do post-prison job opportunities reduce recidivism?" is available here.
+Kevin Schnepel's article "Do post-prison job opportunities reduce recidivism?" is available here.

 We recognize that IZA World of Labor articles may prompt discussion and possibly controversy.
 Opinion pieces, such as the one above, capture ideas and debates concisely, and anchor them with real-world examples.
 Opinions stated here do not necessarily reflect those of the IZA.